Bourban/Yet-Another-SFML-Game/README.md

 ### Memory Management

 Currently, the `GameScreen` class has vectors of unique pointers which are iterated through in the `render()` and `update()` methods to handle the game loops of the derived classes described above.
+Unique pointers go great with vectors; all you need to do is declare it like you would a vector of raw pointers but, well, with `std::unique_pointer` instead, like so:

+`std::vector<std::unique_ptr<Platform>> platforms;`

 These were initially vectors of raw pointers handled by iterators but I have since updated them to smart pointers and now simply handle iterating through the vectors with an auto for loop, for example:

 ```
 for(auto &p : projectiles)
 {
 	p->draw(window);
 }
 ```